ewzeng/cs-notes/graphics_notes/lec_notes/lec_25.md

 optical motion capture: markers on subject, take videos from multiple cameras, deduce marker position by triangulation, occlusions difficult

-facial animation is very hard (uncanny valley - if try to imitate human faces, get negative emotion response, until sufficiently realistic)
+facial animation is very hard (uncanny valley - the closer the imitation, the more negative the emotional response, until sufficiently realistic)